wulfland/cologne.intern/README.md

 6. Trust the self signed certificate from Visual Studio
 7. Trust you SharePoint App (on first run - activate the intranet settings in IE!)
 8. Cross your fingers!

+## Nice to know
+- Get an great overview of your running vm in the new azure portal! https://portal.azure.com
+- Developer Machines costs only $.06 per hour!
+But if you don't need your maschine - shutdown the cloud service of it.